mobomo/LandoStand-Drupal/README.md

   7. Click the "Start Listening for PHP Debug Connections" button (the phone icon) at the top right

 You should now be able to load a page and have the debugger catch requests.

+### Miscellaneous
+  You can define secrets as environment variables with the `.secrets.env` file which is in the `.gitignore`.